bulksign/BulksignApiSamples/README.md

 ### API Documentation

-- API high level overview and FAQ is available <a href="https://bulksign.com/docs/api.htm" target="_blank" />
+- API high level overview and FAQ is available <a href="https://bulksign.com/docs/api.htm" target="_blank">here</a>

-- Swagger definition and documentation about all  API properties and their meaning is available <a href="https://bulksign.com/webapi/swagger" target="_blank" />
+- Swagger definition and documentation about all  API properties and their meaning is available <a href="https://bulksign.com/webapi/swagger" target="_blank">here</a>

 ### Samples and scenarios included